Skip to content

 image.png

-You can also find your token value on Settings > Data Inputs > HTTP Event Collector
+Copy your Token Value and save it in a notepad (you will need this later).
+You can also find your token value under Settings > Data Inputs > HTTP Event Collector.

 image.png